bokeh/bokeh/sphinx/source/docs/user_guide/styling.rst

 Using Themes
 ------------

-To quickly change the appearance, Bokeh offers themes.
-Themes are a set of design parameters that you can apply to your plots.
-This includes colors, fonts, or line styles, for example.
+Bokeh's themes are a set of pre-defined design parameters that you can apply to your plots.
+Themes can include settings for parameters such as colors, fonts, or line styles.

 .. _userguide_styling_using_themes_built_in: